antn-rh/GA-WDI-Project-1-TextTwist/README.md

 **APPROACH**

 I first used HTML5 and CSS3 to create a basic layout for my game.
 Using the original Text Twist game as a guide, I proceeded to hardcode 20 different scrambles and solutions that I later used in my Javascript files.
 I used vanilla Javascript and jQuery in order to create functions that used	 the hardcode and allowed me to incorporate functionality and interactivity (e.g., typing a word and checking if it is valid or invalid).
 Upon reaching an MVP, I proceeded to add more dimensions to the game such as subsequent rounds, a timer, and a scoring system.

 ---
+**INSTALLATION INSTRUCTIONS**

+1. Clone this repo
+2. Open index.html in your browser

+---
 **UNSOLVED PROBLEMS**